 Garbage collection runs in two phases.
 First, in the ‘mark’ phase, the process scans all the manifests in the registry.
 From these manifests, it constructs a set of content address digests.
 This set is the ‘mark set’ and denotes the set of blobs to not delete.
 Secondly, in the ‘sweep’ phase, the process scans all the blobs and if a blob’s content address digest is not in the mark set, the process will delete it.

-NOTE: You should ensure that the registry is in read-only mode or not running at all.
+Note: You should ensure that the registry is in read-only mode or not running at all.
 If you were to upload an image while garbage collection is running, there is the risk that the image’s layers will be mistakenly deleted, leading to a corrupted image.

 This type of garbage collection is known as stop-the-world garbage collection.
 In future registry versions the intention is that garbage collection will be an automated background action and this manual process will no longer apply.

-Running garbage collection
+Run garbage collection

 Garbage collection can be run as follows